interrogator/corpkit/doc_build.md

 ---
 {% include linkrefs.html %}

 ## What *corpkit* needs from you

 All you need to start working with *corpkit* is some plain text.
 If your data isn't in plain text format (`.txt`), you should turn it into plain text.
 You can often do this from Microsoft Word, a text editor, or via any of dozens of websites, like [zamzar](http://www.zamzar.com/).
-It makes no real difference if you have many small text files or a few large large files.
+It doesn't make a big difference if you have many small text files or a few large large files.

 Once you have plain text files, ideally, you'll want to structure them: that is, put bits of text into subfolders representing something meaningful, like different timestamps, websites, books, chapters, etc. Give these subfolders useful names.

+If your text files *are* your subcorpora
 If your corpus is unstructured, *corpkit* will still work, but you'll miss out on some really amazing features.

 ## Working with dialogue